-These financial statements have been prepared based on a going concern basis of accounting which assumes that the Company will be able to meet its contractual obligations as they fall due, including the contractual loan repayment as disclosed in Note 16.
+These financial statements have been prepared based on a going concern basis of accounting which assumes that the Company will be able to continue its activity for at least 12 months after date of financial statements.

-In 2019, the Company signed a long-term credit agreement with SEB Bankas AB and Swedbank AB.
-This agreement was signed to refinance a long-term syndicated loan granted earlier by SEB Bank and Luminor Bank.
-The term of the new credit is five years with annual instalments of EUR 3.92 million.
-Securing long-term bank funding allows the Company for better managing of cash flows and planning of long-term investments (Note 16).
+The Company's main source of credit were credit lines and a long-term credit agreement with SEB Bankas AB and Swedbank AB (as subsequently amended) signed in 2019.
+The term of the loan is five years with annual instalments of EUR 3.92 million.
+Securing long-term bank funding allows the Company for better managing of cash flows and planning of long-term investments (Note 15).